|Will I be responsible for any out of pocket costs billed by a Non-Participating (Out of Network) Provider?

 |What is Prior Authorization, and how does it impact services under my plan?

-Medical conditions that may cause a serious threat to your health are processed within 72 hours from receipt of all information, or shorter as required by law.
+conditions that may cause a serious threat to Your health are processed within 48 hours.
+This is 48 hours from when We get

 |How can I determine if my prescription drug is covered?

 What do I do if my prescription drug is not listed in my Plan’s formulary?

 You can look at Our Drug Formulary on Our Molina Healthcare website.
 The address is MolinaMarketplace.com.

 You may call Molina Healthcare and ask about a drug.
 Call toll free 1 (888)858-3492.
 We are here Monday through